 When the world is buzzing with “sustainability” and “environment-friendly” as the newest big trends of the future, for many centuries, innumerable crafts have existed in harmony with nature.
 Some things so subtle that they do not glare out, yet so vivid that one cannot help but appreciate the aesthetics in their creation.
-One such craft is the Ajrak.
+One such craft is the Ajrak or Ajrakh.

 Traditionally, Ajrak is the name of a block printed cloth with deep crimson red and indigo blue background, bearing symmetrical patterns with interspersed unprinted sparkling white motifs.
 An ancient craft, the history of the Ajrak can be traced back to the civilizations of the Indus Valley that existed around 2500 BC-1500 BC.